kubermatic/docs/content/kubermatic/v2.14/advanced/service_account/_index.en.md

 ### Prerequisites

 A service account is an automatically enabled authenticator that uses signed bearer tokens to verify requests.
-The Kubermatic API takes a flag:
+The KKP API takes a flag:

 - `service-account-signing-key` - A signing key authenticates the service account's token value using HMAC.
 It is recommended to use a key with 32 bytes or longer.